 Without fully understanding the mechanisms, we can conclude that allowing natural selection leads to a balance between varroa and bee.
 If the colonies are left to themselves for a long time, an adaptation between host and parasite takes place.
 Whether the bees evolve defence mechanisms, whether the varroa become less aggressive, or perhaps both, is not clear.
 The balance between host and parasite has been demonstrated in three different studies by different renowned scientists and institutes from different countries.

 In addition to the studies listed below, the Gwynedd Region in Wales also confirms this adaptation between host and parasite in practice.

 A joint project of the University of Agricultural Sciences (Uppsala, Sweden), the Centre for Bee Research (Bern, Switzerland) and the State Institute of Apiculture (University of Hohenheim, Stuttgart) started a trial on the island of Gotland in 1999.
-150 colonies with Varroa infected were left to their own devices without any intervention by the beekeeper.
+150 colonies with Varroa infected were left to their own devices without any intervention by the beekeeper (original study).
 The total population has shrunk to only 7 colonies in 4.5 years, including 6 original colonies.
 Overall, the stock has shrunk to 4.7% of the original stock.